autowarefoundation/autoware.universe/f1tenth/readme.md

 ros2 launch slam_toolbox online_async_launch.py slam_params_file:=/home/<username>/autoware/src/universe/autoware.universe/f1tenth/f1tenth_system/f1tenth_stack/config/f1tenth_online_async.yaml
 ```

 3. Launch rviz2.
 Add `/map` by topic.
 Add `/graph_visualization` by topic.
 On the top left corner of rviz, panels – add new panel – add SlamToolBoxPlugin panel.
 Once you’re done mapping, save the map using the plugin.
-You can give it a name in the text box next to Save Map.
-Map will be saved in whichever directory you run slam_toolbox.
+You can give it a name in the text box next to Save Map, or manually modify the `.png` and `.yaml` file names afterward.
+The map files will be saved in whichever directory you run slam_toolbox (/autoware).

+4. Open the generated `.yaml` file and ensure/update `image:` such that it matches the map file name.

+5. To use the map in the F1tenth simulator, copy the `.png` and `.yaml` map files to the `maps` directory under `f1tenth_gym_ros`: /home/autoware/src/universe/autoware.universe/f1tenth/f1tenth_gym_ros/maps

+6. To use the map on a real F1tenth car, copy the `.png` and `.yaml` files to the `maps` directory under `particle_filter`: /home/autoware/autoware/src/universe/autoware.universe/f1tenth/particle_filter/maps

 [![SLAM demo](https://img.youtube.com/vi/bgrxjXlJbhI/hqdefault.jpg)](https://youtu.be/bgrxjXlJbhI)

-### Create a map without an F1tenth car

-If you do not have an F1tenth car, You can draw your own map and save as .png files.
-Make sure you set the corresponding .yaml file correctly.
-You can also use the map provided in the f1tenth simulation folder under /map directory.

 ### Change map in the F1tenth simulator

-Navigate to /home/autoware/install/f1tenth_gym_ros/share/f1tenth_gym_ros/config.
+Navigate to autoware/src/universe/autoware.universe/f1tenth/f1tenth_gym_ros/config.
 In `sim.yaml`, update the map file path (absulote path) and save.

+### Change map on a F1tenth car

+Navigate to autoware/src/universe/autoware.universe/f1tenth/particle_filter/config.
+In `localize.yaml`, update the map name and save.

 ## How to record a trajectory (simulation)